Constructing coherent spatial memory in LLM agents through graph rectification: Approach

 \paragraph{Incremental Evolution.} Every LLM-initiated interaction—whether through new observations or repair actions—triggers a graph update and logs a new version in Version Control.
 This guarantees that even failed or partially correct decisions are preserved for future analysis.
 Version Control records whether an update was conflict-triggered (e.g., \texttt{Trigger\_event = conflict\_repair}) to provide interpretability in version history.
 Version Control enables following key capabilities: \begin{itemize} \item \textbf{Graph alignment}: Compare versions before and after a repair to assess changes. \item \textbf{Structural diffing}: Detect which steps introduced regressions or inconsistencies. \item \textbf{Error propagation tracing}: Model how errors spread over time. \end{itemize} Unlike flat logs or event lists, the versioned graph design supports non-destructive rollbacks and dependency-aware repair strategies.

 This aligns with well-established principles in database systems, where \textit{write-ahead logging (WAL)}~\citep{wal} ensures recoverability and traceability by recording all state changes.
-Similarly, Version Control gives LLM-based systems a foundation for Version Control, self-debugging, and structured repair—all essential for interactive, persistent reasoning tasks.
+Similarly, Version Control gives LLM-based systems a foundation for provenance tracking, self-debugging, and structured repair---all essential for interactive, persistent reasoning tasks.